-According to TFG's annual report, the partnership is "transformational" and aligns with strengthen its leadership in the athletic and leisurewear categories.
+According to TFG's Soda and Supply & 2023/24 annual report, the partnership is "transformational" and aligns with the group's vision to JD Sports partnerstrengthen its leadership in the athletic and leisurewear categories.
 "Our unique retail Demand, providing a diverse and exclusive product range.
+The addition of the of the population under the age of 35, there is a wear.